8 Things You Can do to Get a Good Night of Sleep

 #3 Decorating for A Calming Bedroom

 An environment that supports nourishing sleep can mean the difference between being the star at work or school and nodding off during an important meeting.
 Creating this kind of bedroom starts with a calming color scheme and an organized space.
 According to research that was published by the National Sleep Foundation, people who sleep in bedrooms that are painted in shades of blue get longer, better quality sleep.
 When the human eye sees this color, it sends a message to the brain that leads to a lower heart rate.
+You can find lots of blue bedroom ideas here.

 Neutral colors such as beige, cream, gray, and light yellow have similar sleep-inducing effects.
 Fiery hues such as red, orange, and bright yellow have the opposite effect.
 To create a completely relaxing sleep sanctuary, one should remove busy wall art that may have splashes of these energizing colors.
 Decorating with subdued neutral colors such as those that are found in five-star spas helps one to create a calming bedroom that is needed for consistently good rest.